 - i.
 File a suit with the Qadhi. - ii.
-The wife may opt to justify her request or not to justify it. - iii.
-The Quadhi summons the husband for consent and defence if any. - iv.
-In case of refusal, the wife's right shall override the husband's consent - v. khul'u shall be granted and dowry shall be paid back.
+The wife may opt to justify her request or not to justify it. - The Quadhi summons the husband for consent and defence if any. iii. - In case of refusal, the wife's right shall override the husband's consent iv. - khul'u shall be granted and dowry shall be paid back.
+V.